-Alistair became Dean of the School of EAST in January 2021, having been Professor of Cell Biology and Pharmacology in the Medway School of Pharmacy (University of Kent and University of Greenwich).
+Alistair is the Dean of the School of Allied Health Sciences, joining the University in January 2021, having been Professor of Cell Biology and Pharmacology in the Medway School of Pharmacy (University of Kent and University of Greenwich).
 From 2017-2018 he was Head of Medway School of Pharmacy and from 2015 2016 and again 2018 – 2020 he was Deputy Dean of the Faculty of Sciences at Kent.
 Prior to working at Kent, Alistair was a Senior Lecturer in Pharmacology at University College London (UCL) then a Reader in Molecular Neuroscience at Imperial College London.
 Earlier in his career he was a Research Fellow at UCL and the University of Washington, Seattle.

 Alistair is a Fellow of the Higher Education Academy, a Fellow of the British Pharmacological Society and was recently appointed a Fellow of the Royal Society of Biology.
 He was awarded the Sandoz (now Novartis) prize of the British Pharmacological Society for “scientific contributions to Pharmacology on the basis of published work” and the Rang prize of the British Pharmacological Society for “maintenance and development of Pharmacology as a discipline”.
 He is a member of the Royal Society Industry Fellow’s College and the BBSRC Pool of Experts and he is an Editor of the Concise Guide to Pharmacology: www.bps.ac.uk/conciseguide